-Army Spc.
-Christopher (Chris) Michael Harris, 25, of Jackson Springs, NC died in Afghanistan on August 2 when his patrol vehicle was struck by a vehicle borne improvised explosive device.
-Sgt.
-Jonathon Michael Hunter, 23, of Columbus, Indiana, was also killed.
+Officials said Army Spc.
+Christopher Michael Harris, 25, of Jackson Springs, North Carolina, died in the attack when their patrol was struck by a vehicle-borne explosive device near Kandahar.

 WANT TO HELP?
 GoFundMe for Spc.
 Harris' family